Armenians in the Ottoman Empire: Background

 In the Byzantine Empire, the Armenian Church was not allowed to operate in Constantinople (Istanbul), because the Greek Orthodox Church regarded the Armenian Church as heretical.
 The Ottoman Turks early on encountered Armenians, and their conquest of Constantinople gave them legitimacy in ruling over them.
 Armenians were thus governed as dhimmis, or People of the Book, in the Ottoman legal system.
 At first, the Sultan was the highest power in the land and had control over almost everything.
 However, a state organization began to take a more definite shape in the first half of the sixteenth century under Suleiman I. The Ottomans allowed the establishment of an Armenian Patriarchate to govern the Armenian people.
 This meant the beginning of the Armenian millet: a millet being a confessional community under Ottoman protection which was allowed to govern itself using its own religious laws.

 Ottoman legal theory understood two separate "establishments" to share state power, one responsible for governing a nation's citizens and the other its military.
 In addition, Islam did not separate religious and secular matters.
 Armenians were administered by the civil administration.
 In the Ottoman Empire, townspeople, villagers, and farmers formed a class called the reaya, including Armenians.
 Civil and judicial administration was carried out under a separate parallel system of small municipal or rural units called kazas.
 The civil system was considered a check on the military system, since beys, who represented executive authority on reaya, could not carry out justice without a sanction from the religious leader of the person's faith.
 Armenians became religious leaders and bureaucrats under the Ottoman Empire, allowing them to become more influential than just in their own community.

+During the Ottoman period, Armenian communities expanded in western Asia Minor, particularly in the region around the Sea of Marmara and Constantinople.
+According to Richard G. Hovannisian and Armen Manuk-Khaloyan, the Armenian presence in this region dated to the Byzantine period and grew substantially during the sixteenth and seventeenth centuries amid the Ottoman–Safavid wars and the upheavals caused by the Jelali rebellions.
+By the nineteenth century, the region contained more than a hundred Armenian settlements, many of which maintained churches, schools, and cultural associations.
+Armenian communities also became active in agriculture, handicrafts, commerce, and particularly silk and textile production, while some settlements developed into important centers of Armenian education and religious life.